 Annual.
 Stems about a foot long, erect or spreading.
-Leaves 1-2 ino as long.
+Leaves 1-2 inches long.
 Pedicels nearly an inch long, reflexed in fruit.
-Petals white, rather longer that the ovate sepals.
+Petals white, rather longer than the ovate sepals.
 Capsule about the size of a small pea.
 Seeds blackish.
-Fields.
-Native size of Europe.
+Fields, Native of Europe.
 May-Oct.

-O's.
+Ols.
 This is only known as a weed with us.
 In some parts of Europe it is cultivated as a forage plant; cattle are said to be very fond of it, and sheep thrive remarkably well upon it.